mkol5222/training-cnapp-p-prague/02-code-security/NOTES.md

 # Code Security lab

-We assume that you are already using lab in Github Codespace similar to Kubernetes Security lab.
+We assume that you are already using this lab in Github Codespace similar to Kubernetes Security lab.

 ### Demo repository